 Embedded insurance programs eliminate the insurance agent or broker from the process of purchasing an insurance policy.
 Traditionally, buying insurance was required for purchasing a car or home.
 It was also an entirely separate part of the process.
-To speed things up and increase their bottom lines, some companies have found ways to embed the action of applying for an insurance policy into the process of making a major purchase.
+To speed things up and increase their bottom lines, some companies have found ways to embed the action of applying for an insurance policy into making a major purchase.

 One example is the carmaker Tesla.
 It offers an insurance program that lets people purchase the appropriate amount of coverage nearly instantly.
 Insurance available directly from Tesla also tends to cost less than a policy from a third-party insurance provider.

 Embedded banking isn't just another term for embedded finance.
 There are also instances of companies offering banking services designed to replace traditional financial institutions' checking or savings accounts.
 Embedded banking examples include the debit card from Lyft, which lets drivers instantly get paid by the ride-share company.
 Drivers can also set up a separate savings account through the program.